 CHANGING HABITS

 I talk and write all the time about PRACTICE.
-Practice is taking the same type of action over and over again, until it becomes a habit, i.e. something you do without thinking.
+Practice is doing the same type of action over and over again, until it becomes a habit, i.e. something you do without thinking.
 To change our behavior, thought patterns, emotional states, and mind states, practice is non-negotiable.
 Nothing changes without action.

 We always have the choice to change, even though sometimes it may seem far out of reach or impossible.
 With practice, we can all make the changes we want in our lives.